Guide Don't Drive™

 What leaders default to under pressure

-• Controlling decisions
+• Controlling outcomes

 • Being the bottleneck